vbartish/ResilienceDemo/plan.md

     * https://www.oxfordlearnersdictionaries.com/us/definition/english/resilience#:~:text=%E2%80%8Bthe%20ability%20of%20people,position%20to%20win%20the%20game.
     * in software development we usually mean an ability of the system to recover from fault and provide best service possible.
-3. Resiliency could and should be a concern an all "levels" of the software system.
+3. Resiliency could and should be a concern at all "levels" of the software system.
 You should build your infrastructure, your back-end services and apps and user-facing apps with resiliency in mind.
 4. Today we will talk about application resiliency.
 So let's leave infrastructure aside.
 We will focus on .Net Core however almost everything will still be applicable for .Net Framework.
 We will focus on back-end implementations, however same principles are applicable for almost any kind of application.

 ## Retry